juztamau5/retro3/support/doc/development/server.md

  * Notifications:
    - Create the new notification model in `packages/models/src/users/user-notification.model.ts`
    - Create the notification logic in `server/core/lib/notifier/shared`:
-     + Email subject has a common prefix (defined by the admin in PeerTube configuration)
+     + Email subject has a common prefix (defined by the admin in retro3 configuration)
    - Add your notification to `server/core/lib/notifier/notifier.ts`
    - Create the email template in `server/core/lib/emails`:
      + A text version is automatically generated from the HTML